mKeRix/room-assistant/docs/guide/configuration.md

 ## Configuring with Docker

 The official [Docker image](https://hub.docker.com/r/mkerix/room-assistant/) can be configured in two different ways.
 You can either mount your local config folder into the container as `/room-assistant/config` or you can provide the configuration as JSON through an environment variable.
+Some settings may also be configured via special environment variables, in those cases the variable names are documented next to the options.

 ::: details Example docker-compose.yml